 Do we and our elected representatives and the corporations who supply us with goods and services do so on the basis of what is best for us as humans, citizens, customers?
 Or is it decided on the basis of money?

-Our new socialized medicine (Obamacare) is having its problems.
-But did the initial sales pitch imply (wrongly) that government-provided health care would actually save money over the cost of helping those who don’t or can’t provide health insurance for themselves?
+Remember Obamacare (socialized medicine).
+The initial sales pitch said that government-provided health care would actually save money over the cost of helping those who don’t or can’t provide health insurance for themselves?
+Again … you believed it?

 If we are doing any of the above, we are deciding moral (right-and-wrong) issues on the basis of money.
 Has the US become this materialistic?
 Is this behavior what we are asking God to bless?